See below Frequently Asked Questions about Unemployment Assistance as well as additional resources.

 - All the eligibility is the same

-- Not sure we want to include this but the bill included Anti-Fraud Safeguards for Unemployment by requiring states to verify identity and ending “trust me” self-verification.
+- The bill included Anti-Fraud Safeguards for Unemployment by requiring states to verify identity and ending “trust me” self-verification.
 All states must have a website for employers to report when job applicants turn down suitable job offers, saving taxpayer dollars and assistance for those still struggling to find work.

 - For regular updates from the Arizona Department of Economic Security, click here.